Analysis | Why India and Pakistan Keep On Clashing

 Two of the world’s most acrimonious neighbors also happen to be among the few countries on the planet to have nuclear weapons.
 Long-running tensions between India and Pakistan center on the border region of Kashmir, an area in the Himalayas claimed in full — and ruled in part — by both.
 Violence flares often, as it did early in 2019 when a terrorist attack led to the most serious military escalation in more than a decade.
+In August India abruptly ended seven decades of autonomy in the part of Kashmir it controls, a radical move that stoked tensions further.
 The repeated skirmishing is playing out against a backdrop of superpower jockeying by the U.S. and China.

 1. Why do they distrust each other?